Cinnamon and Sugar Pull-Apart Bread

-When our friends arrived, we tucked in immediately, each pulling at the nearest coil, spreading cream cheese icing over each bite, eating and talking and sipping coffee until not a crumb remained — it couldn’t have been more fun.
+When our friends arrived, we tucked in immediately, each pulling at the nearest coil, spreading cream cheese icing over each bite, eating and talking and sipping coffee until not a crumb remained — it couldn’t have been more festive or fun.

 Cinnamon Pull-Apart Bread

 - Total Time: 3 hours 30 minutes

 - 1 cup whole milk